betheden/hebrew-grammar/content/definiteness.rst

 Summary
 -------

 The concept of definiteness in Biblical Hebrew is a way of referring to a person(s) or thing(s).
 Nouns, pronouns, adjectives, and participles can be either definite or indefinite, depending on several factors.
-In Biblical Hebrew, the "determined state" is simply another way of saying that a word is definite instead of indefinite.
-Unlike the "absolute state" and the "construct state," it does not refer to any specific form of a word.

 Article
 -------

-In Biblical Hebrew,
-:ref:`noun`\s
-and
-:ref:`pronoun`\s
-either can be definite on the basis of their own intrinsic nature or can be made definite by some linguistic marking or grammatical construction.
-Generally speaking,
+In Biblical Hebrew, :ref:`nouns<noun>` and :ref:`pronouns<pronoun>` either can be definite on the basis of their own intrinsic nature or can be made definite by some linguistic marking or grammatical construction.
-:ref:`adjective`\s
-and participles (both :ref:`participle_active` and :ref:`participle_passive`)
-are always intrinsically indefinite, but they can be made definite by an attached :ref:`Particle_Definite_Article` or
+Generally speaking, :ref:`adjectives<adjective>` and participles (both :ref:`active<participle_active>` and :ref:`passive<participle_passive>`) are always intrinsically indefinite, but they can be made definite by an attached :ref:`definite article<Particle_Definite_Article>` or :ref:`pronominal suffix<Suffix_Pronominal>`, or by being connected to a definite noun in a construct relationship.
-:ref:`Suffix_Pronominal`,
-or by being connected to a definite noun in a construct relationship.

 Definiteness in Biblical Hebrew serves both a semantic and pragmatic function.
-As a general summary, these functions include: 1) to designate a specific person/thing, or a class of person(s)/thing(s) that are intrinsically definite; 2) to match a noun to its accompanying descriptor (often with adjectives or participles); 3) to introduce a relative clause (often with participles); and/or 4) to indicate a superlative or demonstrative (especially in regard to time) referent.
+As a general summary, these functions include:
+1) to designate a specific person/thing, or a class of person(s)/thing(s) that are intrinsically definite;
+2) to match a noun to its accompanying descriptor (often with adjectives or participles);
+3) to introduce a relative clause (often with participles); and/or
+4) to indicate a :ref:`superlative<adjective_superlative>` or :ref:`demonstrative<pronoun_demonstrative>` (especially in regard to time) referent.
 However, these are only general designations and do not represent a comprehesive list.
-The concept of definiteness works differently in various languages; therefore, definite/indefinite referents should always be translated from Biblical Hebrew into other languages with great sensitivity to the context of each individual use and according to the conventions of definiteness in the target language.
+The concept of definiteness works differently in various languages; therefore, definite/indefinite terms should always be translated from Biblical Hebrew into other languages with great sensitivity to the context of each individual use and according to the conventions of definiteness in the target language.

 Intrinsically definite terms
 ----------------------------

-There are three types of nouns that are intrinsically definite:
+There are three types of terms that are intrinsically definite:
-:ref:`noun_proper_name`,
-:ref:`pronoun_personal`,
+:ref:`proper nouns<noun_proper_name>`,
+:ref:`personal pronouns<pronoun_personal>`,
-and :ref:`pronoun_demonstrative`.
+and :ref:`demonstrative pronouns<pronoun_demonstrative>`.

-:ref:`noun_proper_name`
+:ref:`Proper<noun_proper_name>` Nouns
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. csv-table:: Example: 1SA 9:17